darkewaffle/YAGDRSL/documentation/resources/commands.md

 ## tables
 ## gs c tables
-Writes a file to xxx that contains a list of every expected/supported status, item, ability, magic and weaponskill path.
+Writes YAG_tables.txt to Windower\addons\GearSwap\data\export which contains a list of every expected/supported status, item, ability, magic and weaponskill path.
 Useful for reference or to just copy and paste long paths.
+Note that current job's gearset definitions may interfere with the results.

 ## update
 ## gs c update